-Proprioception is the general term used for a sense of position, movement and action of the body or body parts relative to the environment.
+Proprioception, also referred to as Kinaesthesia, is the general term used for a sense of position, movement and action of the body or body parts relative to the environment.
 Some people may even refer to it as the “sixth sense”.
-This sense allows us to safely navigate our environment without having to consciously focus on it, as well as protecting us from injuries.
-Ultimately, it is the brain's awareness of a joint's position in space.
+This sense allows us to safely navigate our environment without having to consciously focus on it as well as protects us from injuries.

-Proprioception (joint position sense) - sense of body or limb position, allows us to know the angle in which our joints are at any certain moment.
+● Proprioception (joint position sense) – sense of the position body or limbs at any time, allows us to know the angle in which our joints are at a certain moment.

-Sense of change in velocity - allows us to sense any changes in the velocity of our limbs and body.
+● Sense of change in velocity – self explanatory, allows us to sense any changes in the velocity of our limbs and body.

 In driving, proprioception allows us to keep our eyes on the road while steering the car, changing gears (in a manual car) as well as applying pressure to the pedals, without having to look at any of these components.